sefeiba/edopro-project-ignis-theme/README.md

 # Edopro Project Ignis field theme
-A theme for the new Ygopro, Edopro: Project Ignis
+A theme for the new Ygopro, Edopro: Project Ignis (only supports MR4 and MR2020)

 ![Image description](https://raw.githubusercontent.com/sefeiba/edopro-project-ignis-theme/master/ss2.png)